John-Colvin/cl4d/README.md

 object-oriented wrapper for the OpenCL C API written in the D programming language

-This is a fork containing work from Vauru's fork with several modifications.
+This is a fork containing work from Vuaru's fork with several modifications.
 The original code is by Trass3r.

 The recommended usage is to list as a depedency in dub.